 Close to 20 were added, ranging from programmes for furniture and lifestyle designers, and advanced biopharmaceuticals manufacturing professionals.

 Workers, employers and the government worked together to get us through tough times

 Several Singapore-based companies also stepped up, hiring staff who went through PCPs, such as personal care products distributor Corlison, who took on six staff from the programme.

 Speaking to the Straits Times, the company’s managing director Andy Ong said the programme had “shortened the time needed for a new team member to get on-the-job training and become familiar with the tasks in a new role”.

 It’s this spirit of all-hands-on-deck tripartite cooperation that has helped Singapore recover from the Covid-19 crisis.
 Singapore Manpower Minister Tan See Leng alluded as much in his May Day 2022 message, concluding: “It behoves us as tripartite partners to sustain this spirit of collaboration and trust in the years and decades ahead.”

 “The fact that employers and workers have come through the last two years of Covid-19 without the need for excessive regulation or litigation, but with a sense of unity and cohesion, should give us even greater confidence that our tripartite approach works well!”

 Happy National Day!

-To our dear Workipedia readers, and those amongst you who’ve recovered from retrenchments, upskilled despite it all, or climbed (or are still climbing) your way back into the workforce, kudos, and happiest of National Days to you.
+To our dear Workipedia by MyCareersFuture readers, and those amongst you who’ve recovered from retrenchments, upskilled despite it all, or climbed (or are still climbing) your way back into the workforce, kudos, and happiest of National Days to you.